Master of Science

 Step 1

-• Complete a formal online application to the university by the due date indicated on the Cal State Apply site, indicating your interest in the MSIDT Program at CSU Fullerton.
-You will then receive a username and ID and can manage your own application process.
-At this time, please also submit your resume and personal statement through "Program Materials" on the application or email them to the MSIDT program at msidt@fullerton.edu.
+• Complete a formal online application to the university by the due date listed Cal State Apply site, indicating your interest in the MSIDT Program at CSU Fullerton.
+You will receive a username and ID and can manage your own application process.
+Submit your resume and personal statement through "Program Materials" on the application or email them to the MSIDT program at msidt@fullerton.edu.

-• Essay - Please submit a personal essay (500 word limit) indicating your reason for choosing the M.S. in Instructional Design & Technology program at CSU Fullerton, and your future academic and professional goals.
+• Essay - Please submit a personal essay (500 word limit) indicating your reason for applying to the M.S. in Instructional Design & Technology program at CSU Fullerton, potential research topic for your master's research, and your future academic and professional goals.

 Step 2

-• As per the information you will receive through the Cal State Apply site, you will send your transcripts directly to the Admissions Office (P.O.
-Box 6900, Fullerton, CA 92834-6900) or send the transcripts electronically.
+• Please send your transcripts directly to the Admissions Office (P.O.
+Box 6900, Fullerton, CA 92834-6900) or send the transcripts digitally.
 If an email is required, please send them to admissions@fullerton.edu.
 Note that it usually takes 3-4 months for your transcripts to be submitted and evaluated.
-In the meantime, you’ll need to continue on to Step 3 in the MSIDT program application process.
-Please note there are deadlines to submit your transcripts.
+In the meantime, please continue on to Step 3 in the MSIDT program application process.
+Please note transcripts submission deadlines.

 Step 3